How to Cut Wood Slices with a Chainsaw: 3 Methods

 Using a chainsaw may seem intimidating, but they make quick work of cutting thin pieces of wood that you can use to create rustic decor.
 If it’s your first time, you need to be mindful of the important safety tips and cutting techniques.

-Here, our pro woodworkers will show how to cut wood slices with a chainsaw and additional ways you can use your own wood slices.
+Here, I’ll show you how to cut wood slices with a chainsaw and share some of my favorite ways to use these wood slices in projects.

 What is the Best Chainsaw Size for Chopping Wood Slices?